-Leiwen Jiang is an assistant professor (research) at the Watson Institute for International Studies, and a faculty associate of the Population Study and Training Center at Brown University.
-He is also a guest researcher with the Population and Climate Change Program at the International Institute for Applied Systems Analysis in Austria.
+Leiwen Jiang is a senior associate on the Population Council’s Poverty, Gender, and Youth program.
+At the time of filming, he was an assistant professor (research) at the Watson Institute for International Studies and a faculty associate of the Population Study and Training Center at Brown University.
+He has also been a guest researcher with the Population and Climate Change Program at the International Institute for Applied Systems Analysis in Austria.
 He holds a PhD in environmental sciences (demography) from the University of Amsterdam, and an MA and BA in sociology from Peking University.
-He conducted post-doctoral research at the Max Planck Institute for Demographic Research and was also a visiting scholar at Indiana University, the Vienna Institute of Demography of the Austrian Academy of Sciences, and the University of Amsterdam.
-Before coming to Brown, he was an associate professor at Peking University.
+He conducted post-doctoral research at the Max Planck Institute for Demographic Research; was also a visiting scholar at Indiana University, the Vienna Institute of Demography of the Austrian Academy of Sciences, and the University of Amsterdam; and was an associate professor at Peking University.
 His work has been funded by the Wellcome Trust Foundation, the World Bank, the China Natural Science Foundation, and a National Key Research Project in China.

-His recent research includes: population and household projections for the United States, China, and Europe; household projection modeling; population migration and land degradation in Xinjiang, China; the impact of demographic changes on U.S. energy consumption and climate change; residential energy consumption in rural and urban China; and projections of households and housing demand in China.
+His research has included: population and household projections for the United States, China, and Europe; household projection modeling; population migration and land degradation in Xinjiang, China; the impact of demographic changes on U.S. energy consumption and climate change; residential energy consumption in rural and urban China; and projections of households and housing demand in China.

 Jiang’s videos are used in these Choices Program curriculum units: